anamba/updown.cr/README.md

 **Status:** Works, but error handling is pretty rough (API documentation is a little sparse in this area, so it needs more real-world testing).
 Please open issues for anything you that could be improved.

-Also need to figure out how to do a Travis build without exposing an API key to the world.

 ## Installation

 1. Add the dependency to your `shard.yml`: